-As he recently claimed: “We want to make robots a major pillar of our economic growth strategy,” said the Japanese prime minister according to the Jiji Press agency and picked by the Independent in a recent article.
+As he recently claimed: “We want to make robots a major pillar of our economic growth strategy,” said the Japanese prime minister according to the Jiji Press agency and picked by the Independent in.
 “We would like to set up a council on making a robotic revolution a reality in order to aid Japan’s growth.”

 Japan’s government is putting into practice these words.
 Abe is willing to boost the robotic industry in the country and plans to develop a a special task force to treble the size of the industry to 2.4 trillion yen (£13.8 billion), hiked only by robot applications.
 This measure comes to address the vital lack of workforce that is set to hit the Japanese labour market in just seven years from now.

 But in the dawn of a new industrial revolution, based on an all-out digital conception, no technology can’t be understood -even less applied- on its own, if it isn’t aided by other emerging breakthroughs, like Artificial Intelligence, Big-Data< Blockchain or Internet of Things, among others.

 That is precisely where Japan is becoming a role-model for other countries to follow.
 Japan is not only investing huge quantities of money in developing quicker and stronger robots but also financing a whole new smart-environment with it where all these technologies can be implemented safely and positively by their fellow citizens.